synshop/rtfm/docs/admins/Caddy and TLS certs.md

 ### Configure DNS Entry on `new-lagos.synshop.org`

+**NOTE!** - There is a wildcard `CNAME` entry for `*.synshop.net` to point to Caddy.
+You only need to make a DNS entry if you want it to NOT point to Caddy.

 Set up new DNS entry:

 1. SSH into `new-lagos.synshop.org` and `sudo su -` to become root
 1. `vim /etc/bind/master/synshop.net`
-1. Find the collection of `CNAME`s for `caddy.synshop.net.` and add a new entry for your new service.
-So if your new service was called `foobar` the entry would be:
-`foobar   IN CNAME caddy.synshop.net.`
+1. Add a new `A` recrod entry for your new service, looking at existing ones for a template.
 1. Modify the serial number (SOA) at top to be today's date + a unique 2 digit integer (it looks something like `2023090116; serial, todays date + serial #` )
 1. Restart DNS with `rndc reload`.